zopencommunity/meta/docs/Guides/zopen.md

 ## If you are using z/OS Open Tools

 ### zopen init
 To initialize the zopen installation directory to a location other than the default ($HOME/zopen), you can run the command zopen init and specify the desired directory.
 This will configure the directory for future use.
-Subsequently, tools like zopen download will download and install files to this specified directory."
+Subsequently, tools like `zopen install` will download and install files to this specified directory."

 ### zopen update-cacacert

 To update the cacert.pem file, you can use `zopen update-cacert`.
 This will download the latest cacert.pem file https://curl.se/docs/caextract.html.
-This cacert.pem file is then used by other tools such as `zopen download` and `zopen build`.
+This cacert.pem file is then used by other tools such as `zopen install` and `zopen build`.

-### zopen download
+### zopen install

-To download and install the latest software packages, you can use `zopen download`.
+To download and install the latest software packages, you can use `zopen install`.
 By default it will list all of the packages hosted on ZOSOpenTools.

 It is recommended that you generate a [github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Then set `export ZOPEN_GIT_OAUTH_TOKEN=<yourapitoken>`

 To list the available packages, specify no parameters or the `--list` option as follows:
 ```
-zopen download --list
+zopen install --list
 ```

 To download and install specfic packages, you can specify the packages as a comma seperated list as follows:
 ```
-zopen download make,gzip
+zopen install make,gzip
 ```

 This will download it to the directory specified by your ~/.zopen-config.
 To change the destination directory, you can specify the `-d` option as follows:

 ```
-zopen download make -d $HOME/zopen/prod
+zopen install make -d $HOME/zopen/prod
 ```

 You can then change to the install directory and source the .env file: `. ./.env` to setup the tool.